 In 2022, Ms. Andersen received the 16th Annual Champions for Children Excellence in Direct Service Award from The Miami-Dade County Children's Trust.
 In 2019, Ms. Andersen received The Sara T. Maddox Support of Art Education Award from the Dade Art Educators Association and the Community Service/Institution/Corporate Award from the Florida Art Education Association.
 Ms. Andersen was the recipient of Parent to Parent of Miami’s 2012 IMPACT Award honoring individuals in the Miami-Dade community who are dedicated to improving and promoting initiatives that benefit children and adults with disabilities and their families.
 In 2011 she was recognized by the Florida Dance Association and Tigertail Productions with the Homer Avila Award for Excellence in the Field of Mixed-ability Dance for her work in support of this area of arts access.

-Ms. Andersen was appointed to the VSA Florida Board of Directors in 2015.
-The mission of VSA Florida is to provide, support and champion arts education and cultural experiences for and by people with disabilities.
-Ms. Andersen is a past Fellow of the Parent Leadership Development Project for children with disabilities, a project of Parent to Parent of Miami and the Mailman Center for Child Development; and participates annually in Autism Speaks' signature fundraising and awareness event, “Walk Now for Autism”, the nation's largest grassroots autism walk program.
-Ms. Andersen has achieved “Grand Club” status three times for her fundraising efforts on behalf of Autism Speaks.
+Ms. Andersen served on the Arts4All Florida Board of Directors from 2015-2021 and as Vice President from 2020-2021, whose mission is to provide, support and champion arts education and cultural experiences for and by people with disabilities.
+Ms. Andersen is a past Fellow of the Parent Leadership Development Project for children with disabilities, a project of Parent to Parent of Miami and the Mailman Center for Child Development; and supporter of Autism Speaks' signature fundraising and awareness event, “Walk Now for Autism,” achieving “Grand Club” status three times for her fundraising efforts on behalf of Autism Speaks.